TobleMiner/mk_esp32fat/README.md

 ## Usage

-To build a fatfs image with wear leveling support just place all files you want to have in you fatfs in a directory and run
+To build a fatfs image with wear levelling support just place all files you want to have in you fatfs in a directory and run

 `./mkfatfs -c <dir name here> fatfs.img`